 On August 3, 2021, city council directed staff to move forward on an application for an all-inclusive Downtown Historic District.
-This district would replace the existing opt-in Main Street Historic District.
+This district would replace the existing opt-in Main on historic districts in Downtown Littleton since 1998:

+Street Historic District.
 Below is a summary of the city's historic district efforts and actions

-~ 1998 National Register District on Main Street approved by National Parks Service 2003 Application for a Downtown Historic District withdrawn from consideration 2005 Application for an opt-in Main Street Historic District approved by city council 2021 Current application for an all-inclusive Downtown Historic District for Main Street and Alamo Avenue
+1998 National Register District on Main Street approved by National Parks Service

+- 2003 Application for a Downtown Historic District withdrawn from consideration - 2005 Application for an opt-in Main Street Historic District approved by city council - 2021 Current application for an all-inclusive Downtown Historic District for Main Street and Alamo Avenue